Pentagon authorizes up to 600 military lawyers to serve as temporary immigration judges

 Pentagon officials did immediately offer details on where any of the 600 attorneys will be drawn from and whether they will come from active duty or the reserves.

-Cases in immigration court can take years to weave their way to a final determination, with judges and lawyers frequently scheduling final hearings on the merits of a case over a year out.
+Peyton also was concerned that Trump’s move didn’t supply more administrative workers, including translators, whom judges rely on to make decisions.
+The stakes, she said, were life or death for people who would come before the new judges.

+“None of it makes sense unless you were intentionally trying to weaken the immigration courts,” Peyton said.

-Associated Press writers Will Weissert, Rebecca Santana and Eric Tucker contributed to this report.
+Associated Press writers Safiyah Riddle in Montgomery, Alabama, and Will Weissert, Rebecca Santana and Eric Tucker in Washington contributed to this report.